-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 27, 2012, (with the exception of the interview) for Fall 2012 admission.
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 25, 2013, (with the exception of the interview) for Fall 2013 admission.

 - High school or college biology with lab and chemistry with lab, both with grades of "C" or higher; - College preparatory algebra I with a grade of "C" or higher or NHTI's MT 103 and MT 104 both with grades of "C" or higher; - 3.
-High school level physics is recommended; - Clinical observation period in a Radiation Oncology Center; criteria established by and available from program faculty; call (603)271-7159 for information; - Completion of Cardiopulmonary Resuscitation and Airway Obstruction Management for one and two person adult, infant and child before program registration; - 6.
-A personal interview with the applicant will be arranged by the Admissions Office once the admission file is complete; - 7.
+High school level physics is recommended; - 4.
+Clinical observation period in a Radiation Oncology Center; criteria established by and available from program faculty; call (603)271-7159 for information; - The applicant must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer before program registration; - A personal interview with the applicant will be arranged by the Admissions Office once the admission file is complete; - 7.
 Completion of a Radiological Sciences program.